|

 by Chaim Rubinraut

-Translated from the Hebrew by Yocheved Klausner
+Translated by Yocheved Klausner

 In the war between the Poles and the Bolsheviks, the town was occupied by the Poles, who held it until the beginning of the Second World War, in 1939.
 During the Polish rule Luninyets developed and flourished.
 Streets have been paved and sidewalks constructed, and trees planted along the sidewalks.
 Even the old synagogue-lane changed its looks.
 Many public institutions were built at the time: a Polish elementary school, a folk-theater, a government high-school, as well as buildings for the administration and the military and a movie theater.
 Eight medical doctors worked in town, four of them Jews.
 The three dental clinics were run by Jewish dentists.
 The population grew to 10 thousand - 5,000 Russians, 3,000 Jews and 2,000 Poles.
 A new Town Council of 16 members was elected, five of them were Jews.